announcements

 Developer workflows

 Like with Semgrep Code and Semgrep Supply Chain, the developer experience is a key focus for Semgrep Secrets.
-Developers love Semgrep pull request (PR) comments as they can get findings in real-time as they make changes and can interact with these findings all without leaving their SCM such as GitHub and GitLab.
+Developers love Semgrep pull request (PR) comments as they can get findings in real-time as they make changes and can interact with these findings all without leaving their SCM.

-Semgrep also supports running Secrets scans via IDE Extensions and pre-commit hooks to prevent secrets from even being committed.
+Semgrep also supports running Secrets scans via pre-commit hooks to prevent secrets from even being committed.

 Next steps

-We are thrilled to announce the private beta of Semgrep Secrets as we expand our product suite to further provide complete build-time security to organizations worldwide.
-We are actively onboarding organizations to the private beta and would love to work with you.
+We are thrilled to announce the Public Beta of Semgrep Secrets as we expand our product suite further to provide complete build-time security to organizations around the world.
+Book a demo with our team to learn more.

 About